solwhitehorn/solwhitehorn.github.io/_posts/2020-09-04-github-ipad.md

 **I. The Hardware**

 I’m using a 9.7“ iPad that i got in 2018.
-It’s a good piece of equipement and even If I’m not to found of the Apple ecosystems I got to admit it does the job.
+It’s a good piece of equipement and even If I’m not too found of the Apple ecosystems, I got to admit it does the job.
+At first I was mainly using it for work as I used to travel a lot and assist many meetings.
+I used to have my laptop with me all the time but it was more and more a chore, then I went back to the good old times of paper notes.
+The good think with paper is that it’s a quick way to note ideas and make some schematics, but it can also be a lot of work to them rewrite them back on your computer for reports and such.
+Then came the iPad and the possibility to take handwritten notes easily converted as text with figure and all and saved as a word or pdf document.

 I bought a small foldable Bluetooth keyboard from [Jelly Comb](https://www.amazon.com/Bluetooth-Keyboard-Jelly-Comb-Rechargeable/dp/B01LS32D52/ref=sr_1_10?crid=20EK0XR44250Y&dchild=1&keywords=jelly+comb+wireless+keyboard+for+ipad&qid=1599217104&sprefix=jelly+comb+wireless+keyboard+%2Caps%2C238&sr=8-10).
 It’s not the best keyboard in the world but it’s small, light and has all of the iOS shortcuts plus a little trackpad that I must admit can be quite useful.
 Using a keyboard with your iPad also have some great new way to use you tablet like alt-tabbing or controlling music playback with a single shortcut.